redox-os/website/content/news/this-month-240731.md

 ## Driver Improvements

-bjorn3 improved the driver development using our recipe system, now developers will have less problems to test their changes inside of Redox.
+bjorn3 improved the driver development by adding a symbolic link on the `drivers-initfs` recipe configuration to use the source code of the `drivers` recipe, now developers will have less problems to test their changes inside of Redox.

 ## Programs